Are Swiss trading houses turning into banks? Not quite

 BNP declined to comment.

-Kris Van Broekhoven, global head of commodity trade finance at Citi (C.N), said large trading houses were effectively doing part of the job previously done by banks.
+Kris Van Broekhoven, global head of commodity trade finance at Citi, said large trading houses were effectively doing part of the job previously done by banks.

 "Some of the large trading houses are bridging the time between when financing is required and when banks are able to provide it.
 They have become much more active in arranging, structuring and syndicating financing," he said.